-In the event that circumstances beyond the student's control make it necessary for withdrawal the student must consult with the school's director and/or Admissions Director and complete a Withdrawal Form with using the last date of attendance as the drop date.
+If circumstances beyond the student's control make it necessary for withdrawal, the student must consult with the school's director and/or Admissions Director and complete a Withdrawal Form using the last date of attendance as the drop date.
 This process is discussed in more detail in the Return to Title IV, HEA funds policy.